david-lev/pywa/docs/source/content/flows/overview.rst

     WORK IN PROGRESS

+.. currentmodule:: pywa.types.callback

-Flow is just a button attached to a message.
+Flow is just a :class:`FlowButton` attached to a message.
 Let's see how to send text message with flow:

+.. currentmodule:: pywa.types.flows

 .. code-block:: python
     :linenos: